 Gallbladder Cancer: Diagnosis

-Abdominal Ultrasound An abdominal ultrasound is a procedure used to assess the organs and structures within the abdomen (belly).
-This includes the liver, gallbladder, pancreas, bile ducts, spleen, and abdominal aorta.
-Ultrasound allows your doctor to easily view the abdominal organs and structures from outside the body.
+An abdominal ultrasound is a procedure used to assess the organs and structures within the abdomen (belly).
+This includes the liver, gallbladder, pancreas, bile ducts, spleen, kidneys, and abdominal aorta.
+Ultrasound allows your healthcare provider to easily view the abdominal organs and structures from outside the body.
 Ultrasound may also be used to assess blood flow to abdominal organs.

-Gallbladder Scan A gallbladder scan is an imaging test to look at your gallbladder and see how well it is working.
-This test may also be called a liver-biliary scan because the doctor often looks at the liver at the same time.
+A gallbladder scan is an imaging test to look at your gallbladder and see how well it is working.
+This test may also be called a liver-biliary scan because the healthcare provider often looks at the liver at the same time.
 The liver is near the gallbladder and works closely with it.